 A Onewheel is not a motorized vehicle in the traditional sense.
 A title is typically required when registering a motor vehicle.
 While Onewheels along with other e-skateboards are motorized (meeting the literal definition), they are commonly classified under PEV laws (if any exist within the state).

-Generally speaking, the Onewheel is street legal.
-They still relatively novel items and most state / city laws do not delineate their allowable use.
+Generally speaking, Onewheels are street legal.
+They still are relatively novel items and most state / city laws do not delineate their allowable use.
 Electric skateboards (e-skateboards) and Onewheels alike tend to follow scooter laws.
 Some laws do specify hoverboards only which is why its important to know that Onewheels are not hoverboards.

 The table below provides a list of each state and their respective laws for PEV’s / PLEV (personal electric vehicles / personal light electric vehicles):